 Natural Soil Vs. Peat Moss

-Natural soil is essentially a large rocks being turned in to smaller rocks through processes of weathering.
+Natural soil is essentially a large rock being turned into smaller rocks through processes of weathering.
 Weathering can consist of sun, water, wind and various other mechanical methods.
-That take place over hundreds of thousands of years.
+That took place over hundreds of thousands of years.
 Using natural soil in a pot situation is less than ideal.
-The reason for this is because it tends to compact reducing the porosity in the soil.
+The reason for this is that it tends to compact reducing the porosity in the soil.
 This lack of porosity and aerobic environment which ultimately it will harm the plants.

-In an anaerobic environment we end up with the notorious root rot.
-In order to prevent the we use potting soil which is made of peat moss for coconut coir.
+In an anaerobic environment, we end up with the notorious root rot.
+In order to prevent this, we use potting soil which is made of peat moss for coconut coir.
 Both of these organic soilless mediums can be reused year after year with some minor steps.